jvanhunen/mineheat/README.md

 To run the code, run the mine_geothermal.m file

-Update 20220217 JMC:
+Update 20220222 JMC:
-- compute heat along pipe iteratively
+- added slow velocity check (VF) in heatpipe.m to avoid max(T) > rock temperature.
-- revised heat algo from nested for loops to search tree connecting flowing pipes
+- revised heat algo from nested for loops to search tree connecting flowing pipes.
-- ploting heat as node temperatures rather than pipe temperatures
+- ploting heat as node temperatures rather than pipe temperatures.
+- JvH: Added plotting of flow direction.
+- Added Reynold's number computation and plotting.
+- Added the vtk_factory.m to generate VTK file outputs readable in ParaVIEW.

 Update 20210723 JvH:
 - added new r0 calculation in pipeheat.m